 The Llagas Creek crossing near east Gilroy under Alternative 3 would be subject to the permitting process by NRCS under the Watershed Protection and Flood Prevention Act.
-As the local sponsor, the SCVWD would be involved in the review of the design plans for the Llagas Creek crossing near east Gilroy and West Branch Llagas Creek crossing near Gilroy.
+As the local sponsor, the Santa Clara Valley Water District (SCVWD) would review the design plans for the Llagas Creek crossing near east Gilroy.
 Once the SCVWD is satisfied that the proposed design would not impair the hydraulics, operation, or maintenance of the facility as originally designed, the SCVWD would ask the NRCS for concurrence, which typically takes approximately 4 weeks.